Elvis-aws/Dev-Assoc-AWS/Guard-Duty/GuardDutyOperation.md

 - Findings will be generated
 - These findings will then trigger EventBridge rules
 - These will then be sent to SNS for notification or Lambda
+# Delete Data
+- Disabling the service will delete all remaining data, including your findings and configurations before relinquishing the service permissions and resetting the service